 Top tip: Try and chew each mouthful of food 5 times, you will feel silly at first but you'll soon get used to the slower pace.

 It sounds a little silly but eating food that is a little crunchy will keep you fuller than smoother foods.
 It takes more effort to eat foods such as corn on the cob and it will also take your stomach longer to digest them.

 Top tip: Avoid blending food, like soup, down to a thin liquid if you want to avoid getting hungry.

-Blueberries and raspberries have a high number of antioxidants, a good dose of Vitamin C and plenty of fibre - which will keep you fuller for longer.
+Blueberries and raspberries have a high number of antioxidants, a good dose of Vitamin C, and plenty of fiber - which will keep you fuller for longer.
 The sharpness in flavour will also satisfy your sweet tooth more than other types of fruit, so should reduce your chance of snacking.